A latent class approach to assess the effects of dynamic adherence to polytherapy in heart failure patients: Dataset

-Data from the Healthcare Utilization Databases of Lombardy, a northern region of Italy, about patients hospitalized for heart failure between 2006 and 2012 are analyzed.
+Data from the healthcare utilization databases of Lombardy, a northern region of Italy accounting for 10 million residents, about patients hospitalized for heart failure between July 1, 2020 and December 31, 2020 are analyzed.
+The first six months of 2020 were excluded to avoid introducing the potential effects of the first COVID-19 lockdown, which was the most restrictive and likely influenced drug purchasing habits as well as access to hospitals.
 Information from the different databases is linked via a unique anonymous identification code to protect individual privacy.
-Each record in this database was associated with a hospitalization or drug purchase; hospitalization records provide information on primary diagnosis, co-existing conditions and procedures coded using the International Classification of Diseases, 9th Revision Clinical Modification (ICD-CM-9) classification system~\cite{ICD9}.
-Drug purchase records code each drug according to the Anatomical Therapeutic Chemical (ATC) classification system~\cite{ATC_system}, and information about the number of days of treatment covered by it is almost always extracted using the number of tablets and the Defined Daily Dose (DDD) metric~\cite{DDD}.
-However, because beta-blockers and mineralocorticoid receptor antagonists for heart failure are likely to be prescribed at lower dosages than those established for treating hypertension~\cite{BB_dosage, MRA_dosage}, the corresponding dosage was adjusted following~\cite{BB_adjsted_F} for beta-blockers and by a working group of clinicians experts for mineralocorticoid receptor antagonist.
+The data linkage spans the period from January 1, 2012 to July 1, 2023 to provide a longitudinal view of patient interactions across different healthcare settings.
+Hospitalization records provide information on primary diagnosis, coexisting conditions, and procedures coded using the International Classification of Diseases, 9th Revision Clinical Modification (ICD-CM-9) classification system~\citep{cite_21}.
+Drug purchase records code each drug according to the Anatomical Therapeutic Chemical (ATC) classification system~\citep{cite_22} and information about the number of days of treatment covered by it is almost always extracted using the number of tablets and the Defined Daily Dose (DDD) metric~\citep{cite_23}.
+However, because BB and MRA for heart failure are likely to be prescribed at lower dosages than those established for treating hypertension~\citep{cite_24,cite_25}, the corresponding dosage was adjusted following~\citep{cite_26} for BB and by a working group of experienced clinicians for MRA.
+Information about drug purchases is used for computing adherence to medication, as commonly done with administrative data~\citep{corrao_adherence}.